 One of the top things to do in Catania is to step inside the Cathedral of Sant’Agata, but be sure to cover your shoulders.
 Built over Roman ruins and reshaped after earthquakes and lava flows, the cathedral tells the story of a city that won’t quit.

-For a deeper dive (literally), visit the Museo Diocesano next door.
-It offers access to the Roman baths tucked beneath the cathedral—it’s like peeling back centuries in one stop.
+If you aren’t sure what to do in Catania, visit the Museo Diocesano next door for a deeper dive (literally).
+It offers access to the Roman baths tucked beneath this Catania historical site, allowing you to experience centuries of history in one stop.

 Via Vittorio Emanuele II, 182, 95131 Catania CT, Italy